vcavanna/scrapers/README.md

 8. py -m pip install bs4, requests
 9. cd one-off-scrapers
 10. py "[INSERT FILE NAME]"

+<h2>Contributing to the Edmunds scraper</h2>

+For scraping additional info (most/all of the project todos are scraping more info)

+1. Make sure the project runs after you've forked the repo.
+If not, contact me.
+2. Downloading Postman to understand and search the website is strongly recommended.
+Otherwise, use inspect on your browser
+3. Enter <a href="https://www.edmunds.com/inventory/srp.html?inventorytype=used%2Ccpo&make=toyota&model=toyota%7Ccorolla"> this link </a> in Postman to understand the structure of the page.
+4. To write the web scrape, take a look at Beautiful Soup documentation for finding CSS classes and finding by tag in python
+    1. By CSS class: e.g. "car_result.find(class_="[CLASS NAME]")
+    2. By tag: e.g. "car_result.find("[TAG NAME]")
+5. After solving (check with print statements) use an "assert" statement to protect against changes in the Edmunds websites.
+6. Commit and push to your own forked repo, then enter a pull request.
+This can be a little touch and go, so contact me if you run into issues.

 <h2>Credits</h2>
 Credit to realpython.com's tutorial <a href="https://realpython.com/beautiful-soup-web-scraper-python/">Beautiful Soup: Build a Web Scraper With Python</a> for the introduction to webscraping.